Difference Between Lessor and Lessee

 The key differences are as follows –

 - The lessor is the owner and has the right to transfer the asset to anyone.
-However, the lessee is the temporary owner and his ownership lies to the extent of the contract and the agreed payment.
+However, the lessee is the temporary owner and his own lies to the extent of the contract and the agreed payment.

 - Possession is in the hand of the lessee while the ownership lies with the lessor.